 The companies visible to the consumer The 'one-visible-partner rule' and transparent data-deals only work if they are automatically monitored by technical accountability-management platforms that are regularly audited and safeguarded by legal sanctions.
 A company engaged in a primary customer relationship should become liable for the proper handling of the personal information it collects; a request quite well addressed now by the EU GDPR.
 All personal information companies receive from their direct customers should be recognized as being owned by the respective customer and should be used by them only for purposes set down in digital information usage policies, which should accompany each piece of data exchanged.
-Personal data and policy exchanges can be automated with the help of privacy friendly and operational protocols are still in the making.
+Personal data and policy exchanges can be automated with the help of privacy exchange protocols, such as P3P (Cranor, 2012) or HTTP-A (Seneviratne, 2012).
+Userfriendly and operational protocols are still in the making.
 A core issue for them is that they require minimal user configuration.
 Once policies are exchanged, these are then the basis of a technically enabled and legally enforceable accountability scheme governing later data exchanges between controllers and processors.